What Causes Gum Recession?

 MANAGEMENT OF RECESSION

-The first line of treatment is prevention, making sure that the primary cause has been addressed and that preventative measures are effective in ensuring that no further recession occurs.
+The first line of treatment of receding gums is prevention, making sure that the primary cause has been addressed and that preventative measures are effective in ensuring that no further recession occurs.

 A common symptom of recession is sensitive teeth – this can be managed with the use of sensitive toothpaste, fluoride applications such as gels, varnishes and mouthwashes, application of desensitising agents, and fillings.
 Laser treatment can also help.

-- Gum recession is not something that simply occurs with old age
+- Receding gums are not something that simply occurs with old age

 - The underlying cause needs to be addressed.